What is a Heartland Center traineeship?

 Can a part-time student receive Heartland Center support?

 Part-time students, as defined by the University of Iowa, can receive tuition support from a Heartland Center traineeship, but not a stipend.
-Only full-time students can receive a stipend.

 If an out-of-state resident, is there any advantage to becoming an Iowa resident?